Search

 Preserving the Past, Protecting the Future: The Vital Role of Encryption in Media Preservation

-Human rights archivists rely on encryption to protect at-risk communities, safeguard sensitive media, maintain data integrity, control access, and facilitate secure storage and transfer
+Privacy-focused archivists rely on encryption to protect at-risk communities, safeguard sensitive media, maintain data integrity, control access, and facilitate secure storage and transfer.

 In today's digital age, smartphones are a powerful tool for capturing and preserving daily life events.
-They are especially valuable for journalists, human rights defenders, or eyewitnesses seeking to bring justice and awareness to the human rights violations they are documenting.
+They are especially valuable for journalists, community documentarians, or eyewitnesses seeking to bring awareness to the significant events they are capturing.

 So what is encryption exactly?
 “Encryption is a way of scrambling data so that only authorized parties can understand the information.
 In technical terms, it is the process of converting human-readable plaintext to incomprehensible text, also known as ciphertext.”
 For more information about what encryption is and why it’s important, check out this article by the EFF.
 “What Should I Know About Encryption?”